Equivariant Graph Hierarchy-Based Neural Networks: Abstract

 \section{Abstract}

 Equivariant Graph neural Networks (EGNs) are powerful in characterizing the dynamics of multi-body physical systems.
 Existing EGNs conduct \emph{flat} message passing, which, yet, is unable to capture the spatial/dynamical hierarchy for complex systems particularly, limiting substructure discovery and global information fusion.
-In this paper, we propose Equivariant Hierarchy-based Graph Networks (EGHNs) which consist of the three key components: generalized Equivariant Matrix Message Passing (EMMP) , E-Pool and E-UpPool.
-In particular, EMMP is able to improve the expressivity of conventional equivariant message passing, E-Pool assigns the quantities of the low-level nodes into high-level clusters, while E-UpPool leverages the high-level information to update the dynamics of the low-level nodes.
-As their names imply, both E-Pool and E-UpPool are guaranteed to be equivariant to meet physic symmetry.
+In this paper, we propose Equivariant Hierarchy-based Graph Networks (EGHNs) which consist of the three key components: generalized Equivariant Matrix Message Passing (EMMP) , E-Pool and E-UnPool.
+In particular, EMMP is able to improve the expressivity of conventional equivariant message passing, E-Pool assigns the quantities of the low-level nodes into high-level clusters, while E-UnPool leverages the high-level information to update the dynamics of the low-level nodes.
+As their names imply, both E-Pool and E-UnPool are guaranteed to be E($n$)-equivariant to meet the physical symmetry.
 Considerable experimental evaluations verify the effectiveness of our EGHN on several applications including multi-object dynamics simulation, motion capture, and protein dynamics modeling.